 The love of learning is not always apprehended by the youth.
 As children we start out curious and hopefully carry that inquisitiveness throughout grammar school, into high school and beyond.
 But sometimes we get side tracked and distractions set in.
 We lose that genuine thirst for knowledge until we get old enough to appreciate it.
 By then the opportunities for grants and scholarships that were available to us in our teens has passed us by – or has it?
 What if I told you that there are ways senior citizens can go to college at low cost or no cost?

 The medical professionals tell us that one of the ways to stay spry as seniors is to engage the brain in activities that will stimulate neuro pathways.
-Therefore, some recommend cross word puzzles, reading, stimulating conversations and interactions with others – anything except sitting in front of the TV!
-While some may have gotten degrees in their younger years, many find it exciting to still engage in the learning process.
+Therefore, some recommend cross word puzzles, reading, stimulating conversations and interactions with others.
+Anything except sitting in front of the TV!
+While some may have degrees, many find it exciting to still engage in the learning process.
 If seniors are not pressed for time and are not seeking college credits to obtain a degree, this could be a wonderful opportunity.

 The Bernard Osher Foundation provides 100+ programs for students over 50 at over 350 colleges and universities across the US.
 Click here to learn more: